'Love of racing had drained out of me'

 In the autumn of 2019 he rode his first winner as a new man.
 Cavantara was no Auroras Encore and Kelso could never be mistaken for Aintree, but it was special.
 It told him that he could still do it and that he still wanted to do it.
 The buzz was the same.
 The rush?
 He can't describe it.

 Little Aurora arrived two-and-a-half years ago, a young lady with a cool story to tell about how she got her name.
-Once upon time there was a horse.
-That fairytale can't be told to a finish just yet, of course.
+Once upon a time there was a horse.
+That fairy tale can't be told to a finish just yet, of course.
 Her father, you sense, is only getting started.
 Still only 31, he's completed a circuit and is heading out into the country again.

-- Mark Wright joins Crawley Town: Can the TV personality make it as a pro footballer?

-- The Serpent: New drama brings the chilling crimes of Charles Sobhraj to life